mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Reputation 3 -2

 THE OPPOSITION
-The goal of the miner’s union is to disrupt the ZRC operation on Arvlaa Gam and to prevent it from extracting lanthanum from the mine.
+The goal of the miner's union is to disrupt the ZRC operation on Arvlaa Gam and to prevent it from extracting lanthanum from the mine.
 If they can accomplish this with sabotage, thereby avoiding armed conflict, they will do so.
-However, if the mercenaries do their jobs well, and they prevent the miners’ union from accomplishing their goals, the union will become increasingly frustrated, eventually resorting to a more direct approach.
+However, if the mercenaries do their jobs well, and they prevent the miners' union from accomplishing their goals, the union will become increasingly frustrated, eventually resorting to a more direct approach.